splitlearning/splitlearning.github.io/index.md

 2.)
 “Designing neural network architecture using reinforcement learning”, Bowen Baker, Otkrist Gupta, Nikhil Naik & Ramesh Raskar, In: conference paper at ICLR, [(PDF)](https://arxiv.org/pdf/1611.02167.pdf "Pdf") (2017)

+## Come join us to learn more (CVPR Tutorial):
+We are giving a half-day tutorial at CVPR 2019:
+On Distributed Private Machine Learning for Computer Vision: Federated Learning, Split Learning and Beyond

 ## Split learning's computational and communication efficiency on clients:
 Client-side communication costs are significantly reduced as the data to be